sergio11/saborytv_android/README.md

 </p>

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

+## ⚠️ Disclaimer

+This project, **SaboryTV**, has been developed **for educational purposes only**.
+The primary goal is to explore and learn how to build **modern Android TV applications** using **Jetpack Compose** and related technologies.

+**SaboryTV does not provide any real cooking content, recipe subscriptions, or services**.
+It serves as a **demonstration project** designed to showcase how to design and develop TV-based cooking and recipe apps.
+The UI, navigation, and functionalities are implemented to simulate a real-world cooking platform experience.

+Additionally, the name **"SaboryTV"** was generated during a **brainstorming session with AI**, and any resemblance to existing brands or services is purely **coincidental**.

+This repository is intended solely for **learning, experimentation, and non-commercial purposes**.
+If you wish to develop a real cooking or recipe platform, please ensure compliance with content licensing, intellectual property, and relevant regulations.

 ## 🌟 Explore These Incredible Android TV Projects! 📺🚀